firebase/firebase-admin-python/README.md

 ## License and Terms

-Firebas Admin Python SDK is licensed under the
-[Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Firebase Admin Python SDK is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Your use of Firebase is governed by the